TeamMaestro/cocoaheads-kalamazoo-2013/README.md

 UITableView
 -----------

-Presentation code sample and Keynote deck for the UITableView presentation from May 16, 2013.
+Presentation code sample and Keynote deck for Parse.com presentation from July 17, 2014.